mxmauro/go-rundownprotection/README.md

 ##### NOTE:

-* This is a fork of the original [randlabs/go-postgres](https://github.com/randlabs/rundown-protection) library.
+* This is a fork of the original [RandLabs.IO's rundown protection library](https://github.com/randlabs/rundown-protection).
   May contain some modified functionality.

 ## Usage